How to Treat Little Fire Ants Around Your Home

 Whether you have edible plants

 If you have fruit trees or vegetable plants on your property, you are limited by which bait products you can use.
 Many pesticides are not registered for use on food plants.
 Be sure to read a product’s label carefully to make sure whether it can be applied on edible plants and if your crop or fruit is listed.
 You can download product labels by going to the Hawaii Pesticide Information Retrieval System.
-Baits for the control of LFA available in Hawaiʻi available for use on or near food plants include the following:
+Baits available in Hawaiʻi for the control of LFA that may be used on or near food plants include the following:

 Size of your property